SmartIntentNN: Towards Smart Contract Intent Detection: Dataset

-Since a smart contract is a document of computer code, we cannot directly feed an entire smart contract into a neural network.
-We apply two sets of regular expressions to extract \textit{contract} level code and \textit{function} level code in smart contracts.
-The \textit{function} code in a smart contract is what we need to input to our model for training and evaluating, denoted by $\mathcal{F}$.
+Due to the nature of smart contracts as computer code, direct input into a neural network is impractical.
+Instead, we use regular expressions to extract \textit{contract}-level and \textit{function}-level code.
+The \textit{function} code, denoted as $\mathcal{F}$, is used for model training and evaluation.